-Carrot Cake Mix Bar Cookies are like a magic cookie bar, but with carrot cake.
-A simple carrot cake mix base is topped with pineapple, pecans, white chocolate chips, coconut, and a gooey layer of sweetened condensed milk cream cheese filling for a quick, easy dessert that carrot cake lovers will adore.
+Carrot Cake Mix Cookie Bars are decadent dessert bars that are like magic cookie bars but with carrot cake.
+The moist carrot cake mix base is topped with pineapple, pecans, white chocolate chips, coconut, and a gooey layer of sweetened condensed milk cream cheese filling for a quick, easy dessert that carrot cake lovers will adore.

-I'm kind of obsessed with 7-layer bars, magic bars, Hello Dolly bars … whatever you call them, I’m obsessed.
-So I decided to turn a box of cake mix into this great recipe for 7-layer gooey cake bars.
+I'm kind of obsessed with 7-layer bars, magic bars, Hello Dolly bars … whatever you call them.
+So I turned a box of carrot cake mix into these easy carrot cake bars.

-They have all the things you might typically find in a carrot cake with cream cheese frosting AND a 7-layer bar -- and they're the best carrot cake bars ever!
+They have everything you'd find in a traditional carrot cake with cream cheese frosting AND a 7-layer bar -- and they're the best carrot cake bars ever!

-If you love carrot cake.
-AND you love magic cookie bars.
-AND you love easy desserts, you’re in for an extra special sweet treat.
-So, next time you need an easy dessert recipe for the holidays, a bake sale, or need to satisfy your sweet tooth, make a pan of these chewy cookie bars.
+So, next time you need an easy dessert recipe for the holidays, a bake sale, or to satisfy your sweet tooth, make a pan of these gooey cream cheese carrot cake bars.

 You’re going to love these

-These easy cake mix cookie bars come together with simple ingredients
+- Easy recipe for cake mix cookie bars with simple ingredients

-Carrot cake mix.
-I have used both Betty Crocker and Duncan Hines cake mixes and both work well in this cookie bar recipe.
+Carrot cake box mix.
+I have used both Betty Crocker and Duncan Hines cake mixes, and both work well in this carrot cake cookie bar recipe.
 Disregard the instructions on the back of the box of cake mix.

 Butter.
-Use softened butter for this recipe.
-If you forget to take it out of the fridge, cut it into slices and let it sit out at room temperature 30 minutes.
+Use room temperature butter for this recipe.
+If you forget to take it out of the fridge, cut it into small cubes and let it sit out at room temperature for about 15 minutes.

 Pecans.
 Any kind of nuts will work.
 I just like pecans :).